ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 Every cycle, a pair of data from matrix $A$ and $B$ are reduced by 1 multiplication and 1 addition.
 For a real type, a multiplication/addition is simply a MUL/ADD operation.
 For a complex type, multiplying two complex numbers requires 4 MUL and 2 ADD operations, and adding two complex numbers requires 2 ADD operations.
 That explains the `number of MUL and ADD operations per reduction per cycle` above.
 Note that a MUL/ADD operation has single precision in the case of S and C, but double precision in the case of D and Z.
  The `number of DSPs per reduction` is observed from synthesis results.

+So far, single-precision matrix multiplications on A10 (SGEMM and CGEMM) achieve >80% theoretcial peak throughputs.
+However, double-precision and S10 throughputs suffer from several issues ([synthesis failure](https://github.com/haoxiaochen/t2sp/issues/33), [synthesis overtime](https://github.com/haoxiaochen/t2sp/issues/34), and [scalility issue](https://github.com/haoxiaochen/t2sp/issues/41)).
+Also from the table above, it seems that logic utilization, instead of DSP blocks, has become the critical resources in these cases, which partially explains the performanc gap.
+Performance tuning is still ongoing for these cases, and once the issues are addressed, the throughputs should be significantly improved.